Cities in Bavaria

 Another age-old Danube city, Ingolstadt is the home of the tragic, the mysterious and the highly auto-licious.
 Firstly, it was the birthplace of author Mary Shelly’s “Creature”, brought to life through the labours of scientist Victor Frankenstein.

-Secondly, it was the birthplace of the real secret society known as the Illuminati, meaning “Enlightened”, which some theorize work a shadowy hand on the world’s governments and big business.
+Secondly, it was the birthplace of the real secret society known as the Illuminati, meaning "Enlightened", which some theorize wields a shadowy hand on the world’s governments and big business.

 Lastly and much more out in the open, Ingostadt is the headquarters of the Audi luxury car company.
 Contemplate the past as you stroll its gothic streets.